sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 The design is a 'Mobile First' responsive design that also support Tablet's and Desktop's.
 Breakpoints have been set at 650px for Tablet's & Small Desktop's, and 1024px for Medium & Large Desktop's.

-Two additional content driven breakpoints have been set at 815px and 1350px:
+Two additional content driven breakpoints have been set at 815px and 1200px:
 - The 815px breakpoint achieves a smooth transition from the 'mobile full screen project card' as the card turns directly into two cards when passing the breakpoint.
-- The 1350px breakpoint prevents navigation bar overflow and 'profile picture bouncing' when resizing the Web Browser on a Desktop.
+- The 1200px breakpoint shrinks the Introduction Card to prevent 'screen overflow' when resizing the Web Browser on a Desktop.

 The site uses HTML5, CSS & JavaScript and the following Java Script 'user interaction' has been added:
 1. Progress bar when user loads the page